oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_custom.md

 ![7](images/incus7.png)

-5. Exchange the format of the command then add IPV6 settings to your network configuration file.
+5. Exchange the format of the command then add IPv6 settings to your network configuration file.

 Then open [https://ipv6tunnel.spiritlhl.top/](https://ipv6tunnel.spiritlhl.top/) and select```Option```for```TunnelBrokerNet```, another drop-down selection box to choose the name of the package you successfully installed previously, then paste what you copied in the input box.

-Then click```Covert```to convert the format, and wait for the page to refresh to show the converted configuration file.
+Then click ```Convert``` to convert the format, and wait for the page to refresh with the converted configuration file.

 Then use vim or vi to modify the```/etc/network/interfaces```file to add content, or modify the following command to add new content